 Say you're selling a print-on-demand paperback book for $15 via Amazon's CreateSpace.
 The book is going to cost about $5 in CreateSpace printing costs and shipping, while Amazon is going to take another $5 as their cut of the book.
 That leaves you with about a $5 profit per book.

 A $5 profit per book means, if you want to leave a $50,000 a year day job, you're going to need to sell 10,000 paperback books.
 Making 10,000 book sales means your book is a massive hit.
-It's extremely difficult to sell that many books, but it's not impossible.
+It's difficult to sell that many books, but it's not impossible.
 You could totally do it.

 The problem is you're going to need to have another massive hit next year, and then every single year after that until you retire.